Greyhounds & Behaviour

 This is another example of why greyhounds stare.

 This is more of an impatient, resource-led stare that will flick between you and the object of their desire – a water refill or their toy is stuck or has rolled out of reach.

 A few may accompany it with irritated barks for added urgency.

 Now, this is the stare you want to nip in the bud!

-It may be you’re approaching their bed and they have their favourite toy or a bone (resource guarding).
-Your grey will give you a hard stare, and quite unlike their normal gaze.
-The best way to act is not to blink or stare straight back at them.
-This is seen as a challenge to any dog.
-Make your body language and speech firm.
+Maybe you’re approaching their bed, and they have their favourite toy or a bone (resource guarding).
+Your grey will give you a hard stare, quite unlike their usual gaze.
+The best way to act is not to blink or stare straight back at them, as a dog will view this as a challenge.
+Make your body as big as possible and your body language and speech firm.

-If it’s the couch or your bed they are guarding – a firm no and command them down.
+If it’s the couch or your bed, they are guarding – a firm no and command them down.
 They are testing your authority and position as pack leader.
 Only allow them on the couch/bed by invitation for a while.
-If they repeat the behaviour then it’s straight back onto the floor!
+If they repeat the behaviour, command them straight back onto the floor!

 If it continues, you may need to consider some professional behaviour training.

 I hope this round-up helps to answer the question, ‘why does my greyhound stare at me?’

 Please share any other reasons your greyhound stares at you in the comments below.